CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 ## Decision Outcomes

 1. The ability for the user to edit the task list is a reasonable and achievable addition for the amount of time we have in the quarter.
 Update: the TaskList object on the timer page is no longer editable.
 See #7 for more information.
-    - Don’t have a separate button to edit a task on the list because it might be annoying.
-Instead, allow the user to click on the input itself to edit the task.
+    -  ~~Allow the user to click on the input itself to edit the task.~~ Update: We have 4 buttons that corresponds to editing the task list: save, cancel, edit, remove.
+The user has to click on the buttons in order to manipulate their task list.
-    - ~~For now, don’t add the option to reset the task list or remove tasks from the list during the day.
-A warning should pop up saying that their task list is final once they’ve finished adding tasks.~~ Update: the inability to remove a task is probably an annoying impediment to the user.
-It’s also not unviable to implement such a thing.
-Adding a reset task feature is still superfluous, though.
-Update: ended up keeping a separate 'edit' button to start editing a task on the list.
-    - Update: we no longer plan to add the "reset" option (deletes everything on the task list) for the initial task list at the beginning of the day because of our limited time during week 10 and finals week.
+    - Update: Once the task list has been created, the task list becomes a view-only version.
+Thus, the user will not be able to manipulate their task list.
+The user must complete all their tasks in the "current session" or "create a new session/task list" through the landing page.
     - Use onclick in JavaScript instead of the input keyword in HTML.
 Andy says the advantage for using onclick is that we will have access to it in the Javascript file and some scoping blocks.
     - What is an unconscionable request for the development team to add, however, is the ability to shift tasks around in the task list -- we don't want to inundate the development team with too many features.
 2. The development team has decided to use LocalStorage for storing information on the task list.